The Festival is for amateurs; for the purposes of the Festival an amateur is one who is considered not to:

 Pointe work is not allowed for any competitor under the age of 13 years.

-Acrobatic work is not allowed in the Stage Modern Section but gymnastic work is allowed in the Alternative Dance section.
+Acrobatic work is not allowed in the Stage Modern Section but gymnastic work is allowed as long as this is in keeping with the choreography.
 Acrobatic and gymnastic work will not be allowed in the Lyrical Modern Section.

 Competitors may perform not more than: